 Over 600 players currently populate the domestic industry and the estimated output across all grades is about 19 million metric tonnes per annum (MTPA).
-Global paper consumption is about 400 MTs per annum and about 50% is recycled each year.
+Global paper consumption is about 400 Million Tonnes per annum and about 50% is recycled each year.
+Global demand forecast for the year 2030 is 482 Million Tonnes.
 The three broad segments of the market are Writing and Printing Grades (Cultural), Packaging Grades (Industrial) and Newsprint.